Date: February, 2019 | Category: Company | Author: Ryan Szporer

-As of the GlobalVision 5.4 release, email notifications containing critical information like temporary passwords can be sent to individual users upon the creation of their accounts, for one example.
-To benefit, administrators just need to set up their own easy-to-configure SMTP (Simple Mail Transfer Protocol) in the application.
+As of the GlobalVision 5.4 release, email notifications containing critical information like temporary passwords can be sent to individual users upon the creation of their accounts, for example.
+To benefit, administrators just need to set up their own easy-to-configure Simple Mail Transfer Protocol (SMTP) in the application.
 Administrators can alternatively opt for on-screen pop-up messages containing the same info.
 The option gives them further control over how they use GlobalVision 5.4 and the degree to which they take advantage of the application’s in-depth feature set.

 Ensure your content is always error-free in record time with GlobalVision.
 Try it now for free.